iamb4uc/iamb4uc.xyz/content/_index.md

 ![Header](/img/main.gif)

-<div class="dsclmr"><b>Thanks for visiting, there are a lot of stuff here, feel free to check them out.</b></div>
+<div class="dsclmr">Hey there!
+Thanks for stopping by.
+There's a ton of cool stuff here, so take your time and explore.</div>

-Here, we talk about self-improvement, tech, productivity, many other shenanigans.
-Sometimes, I might share things other than tech, just subscribe to my RSS feed and get regular updates when I post something new 😃
+**We chat about Self-Improvement, Cybersecurity, DevOps, Programming, Productivity, and a bunch of other fun topics.
+Occasionally, I’ll share things outside the tech world too.
+Just subscribe to my RSS feed to stay in the loop with all my latest posts! <i class="fa-solid fa-person-walking"></i>**